sillyfrog/blindsmanager/README.md

 ## Running

 Once a valid `config.json` has been created, run the script.
-If not running in Docker, it will required Python 3.7 and the [PAHO MQTT](https://pypi.org/project/paho-mqtt/) module to be installed.
+If not running in Docker, it will require Python 3.7 and the [PAHO MQTT](https://pypi.org/project/paho-mqtt/) module to be installed.
 The included `Dockerfile` shows how I build and run the script.

 When it loads for the first time, all required `homeassistant/*` topics will be published for HA to discover the blinds.
 Communication on the HA side is done with a MQTT topic base of `blinds/*`.
 It will also subscribe to the relevant `homie/*` topics to know the status of the blinds, and to publish events to.